papachristoumarios/papachristoumarios.github.io/_posts/2020-07-21-Sampling-from-high-dimensional-truncated-log-concave-densities-with-volesti.markdown

 };
 ```

+We discern the following classes

-Note that the `GradientFunctor` is a functor responsible for returning all the derivatives of the HMC ODE, which is considered to have the general form of
+* Note that the `GradientFunctor` is a functor responsible for returning all the derivatives of the HMC ODE, which is considered to have the general form of

 <center>
     $$\frac {d^n x}{dt^n} = F(x, t)$$